Zverik/everydoor-website/docs/plugins/metadata/presets.md

 ## Fields

 Fields are commonly used in presets, and also share large parts of the schema with [iD presets](https://github.com/ideditor/schema-builder?tab=readme-ov-file#fields).
-In a plugin definition they go under a `fields` key, and just like presets, those are "id-definition" maps.
+In a plugin definition they go under a `fields` key, and just like presets, those are "id→definition" maps.
 Here is how the `benchType` field from the example above is defined:

 ```yaml
 fields: